 These colored pencils make drawing a joy.
 They are opaque and creamy and are perfect for covering large areas.
 Also they are perfect if you are on a budget!
 If you are a beginner I would recommend starting off with prismacolor.

 Lyra Rembrandt polycolor colored pencils

 I will completely honest with you.
 I bought a few shades of lyra a while ago, but I don’t plan to restock when I run out.
-No particular reason, they are just not anything special (and like I mentioned, I am a minimalist, I don’t like to own stuff I don’t use or enjoy)
+No particular reason, they are really good pencils (I once was obsessed about them) but they have a couple of serious disadvantages (leads breaking easily and limited access to these pencils where I use) and like I mentioned, I am a minimalist, I don’t like to own extra stuff.